NotArne/DLAutoGen/README.md

 ## DLAutoGen

-A small program to automatically create all necessary files to link a shared library at runtime.
+A small program to automatically generate all necessary files to link a shared library at runtime.

 ### Motivation and Functionality
-Linking a shared library at runtime can be a quite annoying and time-consuming task due to every function must be translated into a function-pointer.
-Moreover other structures must be present, too.
+Linking a shared library at runtime can be a quite annoying and time-consuming task because every function must be translated to a function-pointer.
+Moreover, other structures must be present, too.
 This program trys to reduce the effort of runtime linking.
 It needs the original headers of a library and creates from that new headers with function-pointers as well as all needed linking code.
-Please have a look in the examples folder for a example of generated code.
+Please have a look at the examples folder for an example of the generated code.

 ### Compilation
 This program bases on the cppparser from satya-das, so it must be installed first.